 After four larval moults, the insect larva constructs a small round cell from food particles and saliva, in which to pupate.
 Adults bite their way out of the cocoon and wander in search of a mate, often a considerable distance from the larval development site.
 In common with other insects, development times are influenced by temperature, relative humidity, moisture content, quantity and quality of food.
 The following figures are therefore only a guide.

 |Pupa||9 – 18|

 |*non-feeding||42 – 56|

 The complete life cycle takes between 12-33 weeks.

 The optimum temperature range is 25-28°C; development ceases below 17°C.

-Controlling an infestation of these beetles should start with identifying the source of the infestation and the extent of product contamination.
+Treatment of an infestation of these beetles should start with identifying the source of the outbreak and the extent of product contamination.

-Any infested foodstuffs should be destroyed and the infested areas of the building, shelving, cracks and crevices should be treated using a residual insecticide.
+Any infested foodstuffs should get destroyed, and the infested areas of the building, shelving, cracks and crevices should be treated using a residual insecticide.

-Apex pest control offers local pest control experts to deal with bugs and beetle.
-Call us for more information on 0114 3491098
+Apex pest control services offer local professional pest control experts to deal with bugs and beetles.
+Contact us for help and more information on 0114 3491098

 Also known as Drugstore Beetles, they are small brown beetles 2 to 3 mm long.
 Biscuit beetles are relatives of the woodworm beetle and may sometimes be mistaken for woodworm.
 They like to infest hard, dry, starchy foods such as cereals and spices.
 Biscuit beetles will enter packages which are not tightly closed and will bore through cellophane, tin foil and cardboard to reach foods.